 Your Brushing Technique Needs Work

-You’re always reminded to brush your teeth at least twice a day after meals, but how you brush your teeth is just as important as the number of times you do it—maybe even more.
+You’re always reminded to at least twice a day after meals, but how to brush properly is just as important as the number of times you do it—maybe even more.

 First, don’t skip flossing.
 This crucial step removes tiny food particles lodged in the deepest recesses of your teeth.
 When left alone, these food particles not only attract bacteria, they can break down and release a foul odor.
 Flossing also cleans plaque between the teeth and allows you to brush them better.

 When you brush, start with the outer side of your teeth.
 Move your toothbrush either in up and down or circular motions.
 Being gentler and more precise is better than brushing hard and fast.
 Make sure you cover every tooth.
 Use back and forth strokes for the chewing surfaces.
 When you move on to the inner side of your teeth, a less cumbersome way would be to sweep the brush from the bottom to the top.

 Another overlooked step is the tongue.
 If you don’t clean your tongue properly, it can become a breeding ground for bad bacteria.
 Scrape from the throat area to the tip.
 A clean tongue should be a nice pinkish color and free from white spots.

 All of this usually takes about two minutes, so if your toothbrushing time is significantly shorter than this, you might want to review your technique.

 If you're wondering how to remove bad breath, your first line of defense is a fast-acting toothpaste that can eliminate not just bad odor but the bacteria in your mouth that causes it.
 The best toothpaste for bad breath is both antibacterial and deep-cleaning. closeup All Around Fresh Soothing Menthol Toothpaste is infused with zinc antibacterial mouthwash as well as silica that removes plaque and fluoride to fight against cavities.